Best Ovulation Tracker Apps in 2026

 What is the difference between an ovulation tracker and a period tracker?

-A period tracker predicts when your next period starts.
-An ovulation tracker identifies your fertile window — the days around ovulation when conception is possible.
-Most ovulation trackers also track periods, but not all period trackers provide detailed ovulation data.
+A period tracker predicts when your next period may start.
+An ovulation tracker focuses on identifying fertile days around ovulation when conception is possible.
+Many ovulation trackers also track periods, but not all period trackers include detailed fertility tools.

 Does Pregnancy App track ovulation?